Hut Information

 When do reservations open for the winter season?

-Each Fall we hold a Reservation Gala.
-Once the dates are confirmed, they will be posted on the website.
-Since demand for winter reservations greatly exceeds supply, reservations at Gala are made through a fundraiser lottery system: people make donations for which they receive tickets that are entered into the lottery.
+Each year in early November we hold a Reservation Gala.
+For the 2025-2026 season Gala was held on November 8, 2025.
+Since demand for winter reservations greatly exceeds supply, reservations at Gala are made through a fundraiser system: people make donations for which they receive tickets that are entered into a drawing.
 Tickets are drawn at random to determine the order in which reservations are made.
 Online reservations for the rest of the season open a few days after Gala.

 How do I receive the reservation permit?

 Once you make a reservation, your permit/booking confirmation will be e-mailed to you at the e-mail address you entered when making the reservation.
 We do not send permits via regular mail.
-If you do not receive your permit/booking confirmation, or if you have lost it, please email us with as much information about your reservation as possible (permit/booking ID, hut and date) and we will follow up with you.
+If you do not receive your permit/booking confirmation, or if you have lost it, please email us with as much information about your reservation as possible (hut, date, etc.) and we will follow up with you.

 What parking permits do I need?